Yatinanand99/UpGrad-Project-Intern/README.md

 # Analysis :

-Preferred Group(s) to be Contacted for Better Results in less Expenditure Respectively:
+Preferred Group(s) or Attributes(s) to be Contacted for Better Results in less Expenditure Respectively:

 Age : Best age group to contact is 20 to 35 yrs And Above 55 yrs.